facelessfish/dhcpd-leasesd/readme.md

 Tested in Safari, Firefox and Chromium.

 ## Upgrade
-Just overwrite the current version of the script with the new one and run `dhcpd-leasesd.sh -k` to kill the script if it's running in the background.
+Overwrite the old version of the script with the new one and run `dhcpd-leasesd.sh -k` to kill it, if it's running in the background.
 Then start `dhcpd-leasesd.sh` with the same parameters as the old version.

 ## The dashboard can be served in 2 (+1) ways.